markazana/CleaningDataAssignment/CodeBook.md

 Load testing data into test.full variable

 ###Step 3
-Combine training and test sets together into dataset.full, then extract only columns that end with mean()-? or std()-? into new dataset dataset.mean_std
+Combine training and test sets together into dataset.full

 ###Step 4
-Split dataset.mean_std dataset and use lapply to calculate means of each subset
+Extract only columns that end with mean()-? or std()-? into new dataset dataset.mean_std

 ###Step 5
-Loop and parse back values into dataset dataset.final
+Calculate mean and group by subject and activity values using ddply

 ###Step 6
 Write cleansed dataset into output txt file cleaned_dataset.txt